Skip to Content

 Health service entities can also share confidential information for a quality and safety purpose with a special adviser, appointed by the Secretary, Safer Care Victoria or VAHI.

 The Minister has, by instrument, authorised the sharing of confidential information between health service entities for the purpose of a review of an adverse patient safety event where patient care was provided by multiple health service entities.
-The instrument was published in the Government Gazette on 23 July 2020.
+This includes reviews undertaken for the purposes of compliance with the statutory duty of candour.
+The instrument was published in the Government Gazette on 29 August 2024.

 For more information about information sharing under the new Part 6B, and what ‘quality and safety’ purposes are, refer to the Department of Health FAQs.